 The point is that nothing is ‘thrown out’, it’s simply ‘moved elsewhere’.

 And the scary part comes upon realising this is just one single supermarket.
-Zoom out and see the many other supermarkets all through the country, and then the world, and then dot in the other department stores, restaurants etc and then consider this alarming fact according to the story of stuff: for every bag of rubbish a household produces, businesses have produced 70x that getting it to you.
+Zoom out and see the many other supermarkets all through the country, and then the world, and then dot in the other department stores, restaurants, whatever other stores etc and then consider this alarming fact according to the story of stuff: for every bag of rubbish a household produces, businesses have produced 70x that getting it to you…

 We have a problem.